This post may contain affiliate links. Please read how we make money for more information.

 8. Grow Crops on Someone’s Land

-Something else to consider if you are wondering how to live without money or a job is to ask people who have farms or gardens if you can grow some vegetables on their land.
+Something else to consider if you are low on resources is to ask people who have farms or gardens if you can grow some vegetables on their land.
 Some people may allow you to grow some food in a small section of their gardens.

 Another option is to offer to grow a large garden for the landowner in exchange for a small percentage of the bounty.
 You will do all of the work including tilling the land, planting, pulling weeds, harvesting, and everything else.
 The landowner gets a bounty of free food in exchange for letting you keep some for yourself.
 It’s a win-win for both parties.